About Us

 A legion of dedicated volunteers was at the core at the campaign.
 Throughout the whole process, volunteers worked selflessly and tirelessly by serving on the Foundation board and various committees, staffing the campaign office, answering phones, receiving donations, and organizing and staging events … in summary, our community volunteers “made it all happen”.

-Our community is justifiably proud of this exceptional accomplishment and the medical facility known as Morton Community Healthcare Centre.
+Our community is justifiably proud of this exceptional accomplishment and the medical facility known as Morton Medical Centre.
 Together, we have “realized the dream” and brought much-needed medical care to our community.

 Board of Directors